ev1stensberg/proposal-reflect-or/README.md

 `Reflect.create(target, value, [DefaultValue])`

-Creates a Reflect, which is not an object.
+Creates a Reflect instance, which is a built-in object.
 This is used for setting an OR value with `Reflect`.

 ### target
  The target object you want your values to be referenced to.
 You can also look at this as an argument.